You will love this rice! My friend Abby gave me the recipe. It is her husband’s favorite. Abby adapted this recipe from Allrecipes.com.

 - 1 can cream of chicken garlic soup

 - the big cartoon of sliced mushrooms (sautéed)

 - half a stick of butter

 Pour the uncooked rice onto a sprayed 9×13 pan.
 Sprinkle 1 cup of cheese over it.
 Sprinkle half of the mushrooms over the cheese.
 Place raw chicken (season if you want) over the mushrooms.
+Pour chicken broth in.
 Mix 2 tbsp butter, both soups, 1/2 cup half and half, spices, and the sautéed onions.
 Spread the mixture over the chicken.
 Bake uncovered at 350 degrees for 2 hours.
 You may have to add more broth/water after 1 hour if there is no liquid left.
 After everything is cooked, sprinkle the remaining cup of cheese and mushrooms over the casserole.
 Allow it to melt and then you are ready to serve.

 My friend Abby gave me this recipe that she made on our girls weekend.

 I love getting recipes from Abby because she is a dietician.
 She is awesome, so click here for her website.

 I had to adjust her recipe to fit my crock pot, so I’d say this feeds 4-6 people

 - 24-32 oz low-sodium chicken broth